Dirtyboy1029/MalCleanse/README.md

      multiprocessing-logging

 ##  Usage

+#### Hyperparameters:

+      train_data_type:  The dataset required for the experiments, chosen for our study, is "malradar".
+      noise_type: The names of individual detection engines used in our experiments are 'F-Secure', 'Ikarus', 'Sophos', 'Alibaba', and 'ZoneAlarm'.
+If targeting random label noise, it is set as "random".
+      model_type: The types of uncertainty estimation models available for our experiments are options "vanilla", "bayesian", "mcdropout", and "deepensemble".
+      noise_hyper: If the parameter "noise_type" is set to "random," it can be chosen as a noise ratio.
+Otherwise, it is fixed at 0.

 #### 1. Estimate uncertainty：We use Variational Bayesian Inference (VBI) to perform 5-fold cross-validation on the dataset with label noise to evaluate the uncertainty of each sample.
 Specifically, we generate 10 prediction probabilities for each sample.
 The differences among these 10 prediction probabilities represent the uncertainty for that sample.

      cd Training